The importance of medical records to improve public health

 Your confidential information is protected in the following ways:

-- You cannot be identified from the information sent to CPRD from your GP practices.
+- You cannot be identified from the information sent to CPRD from your GP practice.
 CPRD never receives any personal identifying details, such as your name, address, NHS number or date of birth, from your GP

 - CPRD only provides anonymised health data to researchers